-IDENTIFY (ID) - These activities are foundational to developing an organizational understanding to manage risk.
+IDENTIFY (ID)-These activities are foundational to developing an organizational understanding to manage risk.

-- Asset management includes the identification and management of assets on the network, and the management of the assets to be deployed to equipment.
+- asset management-includes identification and management of assets on the network and management of the assets to be deployed to equipment.
 Implementation of this category may vary depending on the parties managing the equipment.
-However, this category remains relevant as a fundamental component in establishing appropriate cybersecurity practices. - Governance Organizational cybersecurity policy is established and communicated.
-Governance practices are appropriate for HDOs and their business associates (BAs), including technology providers, such as those vendors that develop, support, and operate telehealth platforms. - Risk assessment includes the risk management strategy.
-Risk assessment is a fundamental component for HDOs and their BAs. - Supply chain risk management The nature of telehealth with RPM is that the system integrates components sourced from disparate vendors and may involve relationships established with multiple suppliers, including cloud services providers.
+However, this category remains relevant as a fundamental component in establishing appropriate cybersecurity practices. - governance-Organizational cybersecurity policy is established and communicated.
+Governance practices are appropriate for HDOs and their solution partners, including technology providers and those vendors that develop, support, and operate telehealth platforms. - risk assessment-includes the risk management strategy.
+Risk assessment is a fundamental component for HDOs and their solution partners. - supply chain risk management-The nature of telehealth with RPM is that the system integrates components sourced from disparate vendors and may involve relationships established with multiple suppliers, including cloud services providers.

-PROTECT (PR) - These activities support the ability to develop and implement appropriate safeguards based on risk.
+PROTECT (PR)-These activities support the ability to develop and implement appropriate safeguards based on risk.

-- Identity management, authentication, and access control includes user account management and remote access - o controlling (and auditing) user accounts - o controlling (and auditing) access by external users - o enforcing least privilege for all (internal and external) users - enforcing separation-of-duties policies - privileged access management (PAM) with an emphasis on the separation of duties - enforcing least functionality - Data security includes data confidentiality, integrity, and availability - securing and monitoring the storage of data includes data encryption (for data at rest) - access control on data - data-at-rest controls should implement some form of a data security manager that would allow for policy application to encrypted data, inclusive of access control policy - securing the distribution of data includes data encryption (for data in transit) and a data loss prevention mechanism - o controls that promote data integrity
+- identity management, authentication, and access control-includes user account management and remote access - o controlling (and auditing) user accounts - o controlling (and auditing) access by external users - o enforcing least privilege for all (internal and external) users - enforcing separation-of-duties policies - privileged access management (PAM) with an emphasis on separation of duties - o enforcing least functionality - data security-includes data confidentiality, integrity, and availability - securing and monitoring storage of data-includes data encryption (for data at rest)

-- cryptographic modules validated as meeting NIST Federal Information Processing Standard (FIPS) 140-2 are preferred - physical security provided by an access-controlled data center to host the third-party telehealth servers and storage - Information protection processes and procedures includes data backup and endpoint protection - Maintenance includes local and remote maintenance - Protective technology host-based intrusion prevention, solutions for malware (malicious-code detection), audit logging, (automated) audit log review, and physical protection
+- access control on data - data-at-rest controls should implement some form of a data security manager that would allow for policy application to encrypt data, inclusive of access control policy - securing distribution of data-includes data encryption (for data in transit) and a data loss prevention mechanism - o controls that promote data integrity - Cryptographic modules validated as meeting NIST Federal Information Processing Standards (FIPS) 140-2 are preferred. - information protection processes and procedures-include data backup and endpoint protection - maintenance-includes local and remote maintenance - protective technology-host-based intrusion prevention, solutions for malware (malicious-code detection), audit logging, (automated) audit log review, and physical protection

-DETECT (DE) - enables the timely discovery of a cybersecurity event
+DETECT (DE)-These activities enable timely discovery of a cybersecurity event.

-- Security continuous monitoring monitoring for unauthorized personnel, devices, software, and connections - o vulnerability management includes vulnerability scanning and remediation - o patch management - system configuration security settings - user account usage (local and remote) and user behavioral analytics
+- security continuous monitoring-monitoring for unauthorized personnel, devices, software, and connections - vulnerability management-includes vulnerability scanning and remediation - o patch management - o system configuration security settings - user account usage (local and remote) and user behavioral analytics - o security log analysis

-RESPOND (RS) - the ability to develop and implement activities designed to contain the impact of a detected cybersecurity event
+RESPOND (RS)-These activities support development and implementation of actions designed to contain the impact of a detected cybersecurity event.

-- Response planning Response processes and procedures are executed and maintained to ensure a response to a detected cybersecurity incident. - Mitigation Activities are performed to prevent the expansion of a cybersecurity event, mitigate its effects, and resolve the incident.
+- response planning-Response processes and procedures are executed and maintained to ensure a response to a detected cybersecurity incident. - mitigation-Activities are performed to prevent expansion of a cybersecurity event, mitigate its effects, and resolve the incident.

-RECOVER (RC) - the ability to develop and implement activities that support the timely recovery of normal operations after a cybersecurity incident
+RECOVER (RC)-These activities support development and implementation of actions for the timely recovery of normal operations after a cybersecurity incident.

-- Recovery planning Recovery processes and procedures are executed and maintained to ensure the restoration of systems or assets affected by cybersecurity incidents. - Communications Restoration activities are coordinated with internal and external parties (e.g., coordinating centers, internet service providers, owners of attacking systems, victims, other computer security incident response teams, vendors).
+- recovery planning-Recovery processes and procedures are executed and maintained to ensure restoration of systems or assets affected by cybersecurity incidents. - communications-Restoration activities are coordinated with internal and external parties (e.g., coordinating centers, internet service providers, owners of attacking systems, victims, other computer security incident response teams, vendors).